bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used for matching objects.
+If it doesn't have any arguments, it'll return the closest  match in the component or its parents.
+It's used for constructing nested paths, primarily.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+Form validation allows an error message to be displayed if the user has not correctly filled out the form with the expected type of input.
+For example, if the password requires a special character and a user doesn't add it, it'll throw an error saying password not valid.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+End-to-end testing is a software testing method involving testing an application's workflow from start to end.

 ## Instructions